 To prevent unwanted pests or foreign material from entering terminated pipes, plastic vent screens are available in 2" and 3" sizes (check parts list).
 Use of these screens is recommended except in cold climate areas where ice is likely to form on them.
-Use RTV sealant ONLY on the screen inside the termination elbow using pipe cement.
+Glue the screen inside the termination elbow using pipe cement.
 Screens should be inspected monthly for blockage and cleaned yearly prior to startup.